San Martín Line: Expansion

+The section from Retiro to Villa del Parque (set as provisional terminus while works were in progress) was closed in 2018, as a new viaduct (with an extension of 5 km) was being installed between intermediate stations Palermo and La Paternal to eliminate 11 level crossings in the city.
+Villa Crespo (formerly, "Chacarita") was closed in 2017 and La Paternal one year later.
+The viaduct was inaugurated in July 2019, although the COVID-19 pandemic caused delays so both stations remained closed.
+La Paternal was reopened in July 2022, while Villa Crespo remains closed as of May 2023.

+In 2023 it was announced that the branch connecting the Caseros and Haedo stations (which had been abandoned for decades) would be re-opened for passenger services.
+Three new stops would be built for that purpose.
+The branch had been built and opened by the Buenos Aires Western Railway in 1908, connecting the San Martín, Roca and Sarmiento lines.
+As of 2023, the tracks are run only by freight services operated by Trenes Argentinos Cargas.

 Historic operators

 Companies that have operated the San Martín Line since it was established after the 1948 nationalisation are:

 Electrification

 The electrification of the San Martín line has been an ongoing issue, especially given that it is the only broad gauge line in Buenos Aires not to be electrified.
 Interest in electrifying the line came about as early as 1907 when it was still part of the Buenos Aires and Pacific Railway.
 More concrete plans emerged in 1947 which included elevating the track through the centre of the city, however, with the nationalisation of the railways in 1948, these plans were shelved.

 By 1987, these plans were revisited and Ferrocarriles Argentinos signed a contract with the Soviet company Tecnostroyexport to use 25 kV AC railway electrification like that recently installed on the Roca Line, with the difference that electric locomotives would be used to pull the existing carriages instead of purchasing new Japanese Electric Multiple Units like on the Roca Line.
 The collapse of the Soviet Union and economic problems in Argentina slowed the plans down and the privatisation of the railways in 1993 ultimately led to its cancellation.